 - Don’t be overconfident to help reduce investment risk.

-- Watch a glib talker whose intentions is only to sell and make money.
+- Watch a glib talker whose intention is only to sell and make money.

-- Be faithful to God’s word and always ask Him first or tell Him first your move.
+- Be faithful to God’s word and always ask Him first or tell Him your move.

-- Don’t forget to provide your family what they need and God will provide what you need.
+- Don’t forget to provide your family with what they need; God will provide what you need.

-Trust in the LORD with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge him, and He will make straight your paths.
+Trust the LORD with all your heart, and do not lean on your understanding.
+In all your ways, acknowledge him, and He will make straight your paths.
 Proverbs 3:5-6

-As an investor myself, I did not ask for guidance from the LORD and seek assistance from the Spirit and I admittedly say that is my fault I did not do good being a good steward of God’s providence.
-If given another chance we should not forget that all that we have came from Him through the Son and should not boast.
+As an investor, I did not ask for guidance from the LORD and sought assistance from the Spirit, and I admittedly say that it is my fault I did not do well being a good steward of God’s providence.
+If given another chance, we should not forget that all we have came from Him through the Son and should not boast.
 “In everything you do, put God first, and He will direct you and bless your efforts with success.”
 (Proverbs 3:6)

-Have a little give a little then invest a little, but our focus should not be diverted when investment started to grow.
+Please have a little, give a little, then invest a little, but our focus should not be diverted when the investment starts to grow.